MileHacker Logo

 Souvenir Recommendations

 Carvings Made of wood: Masks, figurines, traditional stools.
 Textiles: Traditional prints, modern African fashion.
-Beadwork: Jewelry, decorative items.
-Coffee/Cocoa: Purchase high-quality local products in supermarkets or boutique stores.
+Beadwork: Jewelry, things for decoration.
+Coffee/Cocoa: Purchase high-quality local products in supermarkets or specialty stores.

 Ethical Shopping Guidelines

-Support Local Artisans: Purchase directly from creators or little local stores.
+Support Local Artisans: Purchase directly from creators or small local shops.
 Avoid Illegal Wildlife Products: Do not purchase any items made from endangered species.

 Shipping and Customs Information